Gravity Falls: Legend of the Gnome Gemulets: Development

 Hirsch created the key art of the game.
 The game is an adaptation of the TV series instead of a tie-in.
 Therefore, the game features an original story.
 The game is powered by Ubisoft's in-house UbiArt Framework engine.
 Formally announced in July 2015, the game was released worldwide for the Nintendo 3DS on October 20 the same year.

 Reception

-Gravity Falls: Legend of the Gnome Gemulets had a negative reception.
+Gravity Falls: Legend of the Gnome Gemulets received "generally unfavorable" reviews from critics, according to the review aggregation website Metacritic.
 Nintendo Life gave the game an unfavorable review.
 Praise was given for the visuals and the character dialogue, but criticism was leveled at the game's short length and repetitive gameplay.